-Last week we said goodbye to our interns who played an enormous role in assisting the work of the Greens/EFA Group in the European Parliament.
-We are very grateful for all their help and which them all the best for their future endeavours.
+Our interns play an enormous role in assisting the work of the Greens/EFA Group in the European Parliament.
+We are very grateful for all their help and wish them all the best for their future endeavours.

 Curious about what they thought of their work here?
 Read their impressions and if you are interested in applying for an internship with us check the conditions here.